-The Company's Board of Directors is composed of 9 members divided into three classes with staggered terms of three years for each class.
-Based on the recommendations of the Nominating Committee, the Board of Directors has nominated James A. Fine, Jr., H. Joe King, Jr. and James R. Morton for election to serve for a three-year period or until their respective successors have been elected and qualified.
+The Company's Board of Directors is composed of 9 members divided into three classes with staggered three-year terms for each class.
+Based on the recommendations of the Nominating Committee, the Board of Directors has nominated W. Morris Fine, Richard M. Hutson II and R. Horace Johnson for election to serve for a three-year period or until their respective successors have been elected and qualified.